recallnet/rust-recall/sdk/examples/README.md

    like the one given by running the [`account_create.rs`](account_create.rs) example.
 3. Look up the address you used on the [Calibration explorer](https://calibration.filfox.info/en).
    After about a minute, you should have 100 tFIL.
-4. Now you're ready to make a deposit to the `adm` testnet subnet.
+4. Now you're ready to make a deposit to the `hoku` testnet subnet.

 Run the [`account_deposit.rs`](account_deposit.rs) example using the private key for the address you used above.